megasanjay/kato/README.md

 Kato is a free and evolving alternative to the Momentum app.
 Kato is a productivity and habit-tracking application designed to help users stay focused, set goals, and manage their time effectively.
 Please note that Kato is still a work in progress, but it aims to provide a comparable experience to existing productivity apps.

 Kato replaces the default new tab page with a visually pleasing dashboard.
-It offers a clean and intuitive design, featuring a daily inspirational quote, a to-do list, and a weather widget.
+It offers a clean and intuitive design, featuring a daily affirmations, a to-do list, and a weather widget.

 While Kato is under development, it focuses on providing a goal-setting and habit-tracking system.
 Users can set daily or weekly goals, monitor their progress, and receive reminders to stay on track.
 Additionally, Kato intends to incorporate a "Focus" mode in the future to create an optimal work environment.